The Blohm and Voss Bv 141 Second Edition Book Review

-|Date of Review||December 2014||Title||The Blohm and Voss Bv 141|
+|Date of Review||August 2021||Title||The Blohm and Voss Bv 141 Second Edition|

 |Author||Richard A. Franks||Publisher||Valiant Wings Publishing|

-|Format||66 pages, softbound||MSRP (BP)||£11.95|
+|Format||66 pages, softbound||MSRP (BP)||£14.95|

 The first provides an excellent historical summary with copious technical minutiae.
 The second meticulously probes Bv 141 camouflage & markings.
-And the third showcases a 1:48 HobbyBoss Bv 141 model build.
+And the third showcases a 1:48 HobbyBoss Bv 141 kit build.

-What a solid study!
-If you’re tackling HobbyBoss' new, 1:48-scale kit – or battling Airfix’s ancient, 1:72-scale effort – this is the only resource you need.
+So don’t miss it again.
+If you’re tackling HobbyBoss’ 1:48-scale kit – or battling Airfix’s ancient, 1:72-scale effort – this is the only reference you need.

 My sincere thanks to Valiant Wings Publishing for this review copy.